slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Jorge Luis Borges*
 > *"If you know how quickly people forget the dead... you will stop living to impress people."
 -- Christopher Walken*
+> *"Never wrestle with a pig because if you do, you'll both get dirty, but the pig will enjoy it."
+-- Charlie Munger*
+> *"A slave is one who waits for someone to come and free him."
+-- Ezra Pound*

 - if you don't like something, just take away its only power: your attention.
 - civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.